silorah/seamcarving/proj6/README.txt

 ./seamcarving input.jpg output.jpg width height

--Sorry I'm turning this in so late in the semester
 -I noticed that on my laptop at least I had to delete the output image in between runs if I wanted it to update.(might not matter but figured I should let you know)
 -grey.jpg is reddish for some reason no idea why